ww7/kopia-backup-scripts/docs/pgBackRest-usage.md

 # lish of backups
 pgbackrest info
 ```
-5) Conclusion: usage `pgBackRest` with Docker no very simple, Postgres needs to run on host with SSH (not in Docker), or possible stategies:
+5) Conclusion: usage of `pgBackRest` with Docker no very simple, Postgres should be hostned with `SSHD`, or include `pgBackRest`, possible stategies:
 - Integrate `pgBackRest` in Postgres container image
 - Use prebuilt Postgres container image with `pgBackRest` e.g. [crunchy-postgres](https://access.crunchydata.com/documentation/crunchy-postgres-containers/latest/overview/overview/)
 - Use [Crunchy Container suite](https://access.crunchydata.com/documentation/crunchy-postgres-containers/latest/overview/overview/) and [crunchy-pgbackrest](https://access.crunchydata.com/documentation/crunchy-postgres-containers/latest/container-specifications/crunchy-pgbackrest/) (also Dedicated Repository Host mode e.g. in [woblerr/pgbackrest](https://hub.docker.com/r/woblerr/pgbackrest))
 - Use Postgres container with `SSHD` enabled (not recommended).
 - Learn new `pgBackRest TLS server` connectivity.

-### HOW to configure pgBackRest to restore first backup of test DB against fresh DB
+## HOW to configure pgBackRest to restore first backup of test DB against fresh DB
 Restore operate on cluster level (not a single DB) and will overwrite whole cluster.
 To restore from backup:
 1. Stop cluster `pg_ctlcluster <version> main stop`